zulip/zulip-mobile/docs/howto/push-notifications.md

 Open questions include how to teach the Zulip server and/or bouncer to talk to the sandbox APNs.

-* A good first step would be to do so from a development server, without involving the bouncer.
+* ~~A good first step would be to do so from a development server, without involving the bouncer.~~ (This step is done; it's the current workaround, described above.)

 * To make the development experience as good as it is on Android, though, it should be possible to get notifications from